sandbornm/HardenDocker/README.md

 Docker takes advantage of the Linux kernel in a special way to provide containerization to the user.
 The most important of these properties is the idea of a **shared kernel architecture**.
 This means that Docker containers *share* the kernel of the host operating system.
 This is part of what makes Docker containers so lightweight and efficient.
 They share the core resources with the machine that has the container.
 Luckily, there are a few mechanisms in place to ensure that a Docker container does not have unrestricted access to the kernel and the kernel does not have unrestricted access to the container.

-### Default security mechanisms
+### Security mechanisms
-1. namespaces provide the layer of isolation between the Docker container and the Linux kernel.
+1. Namespaces provide the layer of isolation between the Docker container and the Linux kernel.
 A **namespace** specifies kernel resources to which a set of processes has access.
-A Docker container has a set of namespaces to provide isolation between other containers and the rest of the kernel.
-This narrows the permissions of a container in several different places:
+In other words, a namespace limits what some group of processes can "see" in the kernel.
+If a group of processes can't "see" something, they can't use it.
+A namespace can be thought of as a *key*: a container can only access resources to which it has the key, or namespace, and nothing else.
+The set of namespaces provides isolation between a given container, other containers, and the rest of the kernel and gives a single container the illusion of having total access to the kernel (because it can't see what else has access to it).
+Namespaces exist for several areas of the kernel:

-* PID (process ID) namespace to isolate processes
+* PID (process ID) namespace: isolates processes
-* NET (network) namespace to control network interfaces
+* NET (network) namespace: controls network interfaces
-* IPC (interprocess communication) to manage access to shared resources between processes
+* IPC (interprocess communication) namespace: manages access to shared resources between processes
-* MNT (mount) namespace to manage filesystem mount points (a **filesystem** controls how data is stored and retrieved, a **mount point** is a directory to access files and folders on disk)
+* MNT (mount) namespace: manages filesystem mount points (a **filesystem** controls how data is stored and retrieved, a **mount point** is a directory to access files and folders on disk)
-* UTS (Unix time sharing) namespace isolates the data that identifies the kernel and version
+* UTS (Unix time sharing) namespace: isolates the data that identifies the kernel and version

-All of these namespaces work together to basically ensure that there is mutual respect between the kernel and the container, and they strictly define what is shared between the two entities.
+All of these namespaces work together to ensure that there is mutual respect or boundaries between the kernel and the container, and they strictly define the resources that are shared between the two entities.

-2. control groups

-3. UnionFS

-4. network interface
+2. Control groups provide a layer of access control to the Docker container to access the host operating system and vice versa.
+A **control group** or **cgroup** allows resources like CPU time, memory, and network access to be allocated across running processes.
+Cgroups can be configured, monitored, and modified to change *how much* of a certain resource can be used by a container.
+A control group can be thought of as an *accountant* for the kernel's resources: the control group must keep track of how the resources are being used and allocated, ensure that containers are not promised more  than the available resources, and ensure that no one container hogs all the kernel resources.

+4. Docker containers each have their own network interface which means they don't have access to the network interfaces (ports, addresses, etc.) of other containers.
+Containers can interact via their network interfaces only after exchanging permission through the host.
+Once this is accomplished, containers can send packets (pieces of information) and establish connections.

+These security mechanisms all work together to ensure that containers have appropriate kernel resource access and visibility, and that a given container plays nicely with other containers (if any) and the host machine.

+To coordinate the actions of a Docker container and to interact with a single container or multiple other containers, there are a few tools in place

-### daemons and clients and engines ~~(Oh my!)~~
+### engines and daemons and clients ~~(Oh my!)~~
 docker daemon
 docker client
 docker engine

 ### Structure of a Docker containers
+Secure by default
 Well isolated by default- ability to control level of isolation from network, storage, or other subsystems from other images and/or host machine.

 containers are generally small not many entry points

-## Understanding how Docker containers are compromised
+## How are Docker containers compromised?

-### Common error patterns

 ### HUMANS

+### Common vulnerabilities

-### Exploits
+### Known exploits

 attack surface of the docker daemon runC root access remote execution